adwardlee/salad_bench/README.md

-# RenderIH
+# SALAD-Bench

-This is the repository that contains source code for the RenderIH.
+This is the repository that contains source code for SALAD-Bench.

-If you find RenderIH useful for your work please cite:
+If you find SALAD-Bench useful for your work please cite:
 ```
-@InProceedings{Li_2023_ICCV,
+@misc{li2024saladbench,
-    author    = {Li, Lijun and Tian, Linrui and Zhang, Xindi and Wang, Qi and Zhang, Bang and Bo, Liefeng and Liu, Mengyuan and Chen, Chen},
+      title={SALAD-Bench: A Hierarchical and Comprehensive Safety Benchmark for Large Language Models},
-    title     = {RenderIH: A Large-Scale Synthetic Dataset for 3D Interacting Hand Pose Estimation},
+      author={Lijun Li and Bowen Dong and Ruohui Wang and Xuhao Hu and Wangmeng Zuo and Dahua Lin and Yu Qiao and Jing Shao},
-    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+      year={2024},
-    month     = {October},
+      eprint={2402.05044},
-    year      = {2023},
+      archivePrefix={arXiv},
-    pages     = {20395-20405}
+      primaryClass={cs.CL}
 }
 ```